-- 1. Make sure the print platform is clean, slide it onto the platform holder on the cantilever and tighten the black knob. - 2.
-Loosen the screw on the cantilever using an Allen key (some printer models have two screws on the cantilever loosen them both).
+- 1. Make sure the print platform is clean, slide it onto the platform holder on the cantilever and tighten the black knob. - Loosen the screw on the cantilever using an Allen key.
 The platform should move quite freely, but the knob on top has to remain tightened - 3.
 Take the empty resin tank, remove both large screws, rotate it by 90° and place it across the silver printer frame as depicted in the picture.
 Make sure the tank rests flat and level on the printer frame lip and not on the display - 4.
 Use the on-screen controls to move the tilt until the display and frame are in direct contact with the resin tank.
 The tank must not be lifted above the frame.
 See the picture below for a reference.
 Tap or hold the on-screen buttons to move the platform. - 5.
 Before you proceed further, make sure that both the platform and the tank are perfectly clean. - 6.
 Place the resin tank on the tilt bed and secure it with both screws.
 Tighten them evenly and with the same amount of force, otherwise, the tank may end up in a skewed position - 7.
-The platform will now go all the way down to the bottom of the tank.
-Rotate the platform so it's parallel to the side of the tank - 8.
-Now use an allen key to tighten the screw on the cantilever.
-If you have a printer with two screws, tighten them evenly little by little.
+Make sure the platform is secured by the black knob. - 8.
+The print platform will go all the way down and touch the bottom of the tank.
+Rotate the platform so it's parallel with the edge of the screen / side of the tank. - 9.
+Apply a slight downward pressure on the black knob with one hand and use the other hand to tighten the screw on the cantilever.